SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 | 1 meter (m) | 3.2808399 feet (ft)  |
 | 1 meter (m) | 1.0936133 yards (yd) |

-The input will be three parameters:
+The input will consist of three parameters:

 - First line: A number.
 - Second: Input unit of measure.